gcohenfr/gcohenfr.github.io/pub.md

 subtitle: An amalgamation of all my publications
 ---

-# Refereed Publications
-Additional notes about impact and authorship contribution are added to selected articles.
-Unless otherwise specified, the citation convention is that the most significant contributor appears first and the senior author last in multi-authored publications.
 The name of students that work under my supervision are *italicized*.

 ## Work Submitted
 *Mandeep Takhar*, Mayu Sasaki, Zsuzsanna Hollander, W. Robert McMaster, Raymond T. Ng, ***Gabriela Cohen Freue***.
 PGCA: A New Algorithm to Link Protein Groups Created from MS/MS Data.
 Submitted to *PLoS One* on September 23rd, 2016.
 Invited to revise and resubmit before February 28th, 2017.